52North/geonode-plasticops/docs/README.md

     - Select group from `Group` autosuggest field
     - Click `Update` to save dataset
 - Trigger AI Inference
+  - Trigger inference on single dataset
     - On a dataset click `View`
     - Click on `Litter Assessment` button (shown only when appropriate permissions have been set, as described above)
     - Select an inference model and adjust parameters
     - Click on `Submit`
     - When ready, the result will be uploaded to GeoNode and linked to the original input raster
+  - (optional) Trigger inferences on a set of datasets
+    - Select datasets for batch edit (`/admin/layers/dataset/`)
+    - Select `Raster trigger inference` from dropdown box on the bottom left
+    - Click `Go` to get to `Trigger Inference`
+    - Select the inference model from the drop down
+    - Click on `Submit`